mitosisgg/ADS507_FinalProject/README.md

 ## Maintenance
 Data Updates:
-The Harvard Atlas database files are updated on a quarterly basis, aligned with Harvard's data release schedule.
+The Harvard Atlas database files are updated on a quarterly basis, aligned with Harvard Growth Lab's data release schedule.
 This ensures that:

 - Country profile data remains current with Harvard's latest publications
 - Historical data consistency is maintained